tenth-speed-writer/ChapterMasterTextFix/CHEATCODES.md

     - `inspection` - triggers the Inquisitorial Inspection event.
     - `slaughtersong` - triggers the Starship event.
 - `inquisarti` - triggers the Artifact Loan quest.
-- `govmission` - spawns a new planet governor mission.
+- `govmission` - spawns governor missions on all planets.
 ### Disposition:
 - `depall (number*)` - sets disposition of everyone to specified value.
 - `depmec (number*)` - sets disposition of Mechanicus to specified value.